adrianboston/srcset/README.md

 `srcset` requires a file path, whether filename or file hierarcy.
 If a filename, that single file will resized.
 If a file hierarchy, the files within that directory will be resized.
 Specifying the option `r` it will walk the file hierarchy resizing any found images.

 The utility resizes each image using the same compression as the original image; however, specify the desination type using the `-t` directive. *srcset* permits the use of an image in TIFF format -- that is often the second step after Nikon, Canon and other 'raw' native formats -- from which `srcset` can generate the final HTML-ready images.

-Or you can stick with the tried JPEG, PNG and GIF.
+## Formats

+*srcset* offers the ability to convert images to and from the following formats: JPEG, PNG, TIFF, GIF, WEBP.

+The newly added Webp format is recommended since it offers both lossless and lossy compression in one convenient format.
+Google claims that its lossless images are 26% smaller that PNGs while its lossy images are 25-34% smaller than JPEGS at the same quality.

 ## FILE STRUCTURE